 “Layar, for example, is an app that adds a layer of information to the city, it has been with us for a while and nothing seems to have gone wrong.
 As for games, there is Invizimals, which is basically Pokémon by Sony also using AR, although based on trading cards, ” Zarza said.

 We even stumbled upon an example of an app that could be called the original Pokemon Go.
 Pokemon GO is a development of Niantic (Google) and their previous work, Ingress, is the technological basis of Pokemon GO.
 “Ingress has had some success, but Pokémon has been amazing,” adds the designer of Carbonbyte.

-“The generation that grew up with the first Pokemon Gamboy are now in their thirties, and although many have stopped playing, they all have a mobile: nostalgic factor + Free game + no console = BOOM!”, this was the theory from Carbonbyte.
+“The generation that grew up with the first Pokemon Gameboy are now in their thirties, and although many have stopped playing, they all have a mobile: nostalgic factor + Free game + no console = BOOM!”, this was the theory from Carbonbyte.

 How much does it cost to develop an app like Pokémon Go?

-As I have already examined in the first lines of this article, it is not easy, nor cheap, to make an augmented reality application.
-As we said above there are not too many professionals specialised in Augmented Reality, precisely because it of the high cost in time and money it takes to develop an app of this type.
+As I have already mentioned in the first lines of this article, it is not easy, nor cheap, to make an augmented reality application.
+As we said above there are not too many professionals specialised in Augmented Reality, precisely because of the high cost in time and money it takes to develop an app of this type.

 The same effort and money invested to develop an app also has to be invested in designing the app.
 Although we can skimp on the design front, if we want good results in order to not destabilize the figures, etc. we have to work with the same time frame for development (2-3 months) and with a budget of at least € 25,000.
 If we make a simpler design we can reduce the cost up to 20,000 €